Although I love Japanese food, I do miss crusty bread…

 Tsuki to Pielo translates as “Moon and Clown.”
 Pielo is taken from French.

-At the studio, there was a small sign for parking.
+At the bakery, there was a small sign for parking.

 When we opened the door of the shop around 16:00, we could see an almost empty showcase.
 We weren’t surprised to find they were nearly sold out.
 They are so popular that even when they come to town to attend food festivals in Kanazawa City, they always have a queue.